Franklalalala/AutoSteper/doc/AutoSteper.md

 ## Introduction

 AutoSteper is a python package to simulate and analyze the stepwise reaction in chemistry.
-Currently, it well supports the exohedral fullerene systems $\rm C_{2n}X_m(X=H, F,Cl, Br,OH, CF_3, CH_3)$.
+Currently, it well supports the exohedral fullerene systems $\rm C_{2n}X_m(X=H, F,Cl, Br, I, OH, CF_3, CH_3)$.
 Our lab is working intensively to cover more scenarios.
 Extensions and issues are greatly appreciated.

 The stepwise reaction of exohedral fullerenes originated from the radical-addition theory,[^1] in which the functionalization of fullerenes is described to be a radical attack behavior.
 Functional groups attack the carbon cage one by one, and the energetically favored adducts could be isolated.